Hafiz-tayyab-23/Email-Automation-Project/README.md

 # 📧 Email Extractor from Text Files

-## Overview

-This Python script automates a small but common repetitive task — **extracting all email addresses** from a `.txt` file and saving them into a separate file.
-It uses Python’s built-in `re` (regular expressions) module for pattern matching and standard file handling for reading and writing data.
+**A lightweight Python automation tool** that scans `.txt` files, extracts all email addresses, removes duplicates, and saves a clean, sorted list — in seconds.
+Perfect for **newsletters, mailing lists, and bulk contact cleanup**.

 ---

-## Features
+## 🔍 Overview

-* Scans any `.txt` file for **valid-looking email addresses**.
-* Automatically removes **duplicates**.
-* Sorts emails alphabetically before saving.
-* Saves the clean list of emails into a specified output file.
-* Simple and lightweight — no external libraries required.
+This Python script automates a small but common repetitive task — extracting all email addresses from a `.txt` file and saving them into a separate file.
+It uses Python’s built-in **`re`** (regular expressions) module for pattern matching and **file handling** for reading and writing data.

 ---

+## ✨ Features

+* 📂 Scans any `.txt` file for valid-looking email addresses.
+* 🧹 Automatically removes duplicates.
+* 📑 Sorts emails alphabetically before saving.
+* 💾 Saves the clean list of emails into a specified output file.
+* ⚡ Simple & lightweight — **no external libraries required**.

+---

-## How It Works
+## ⚙ How It Works

-1. Prompts the user for:
+1. **Prompts the user** for:

-   * The **input file path** (the `.txt` file to scan).
+   * The input file path (the `.txt` file to scan).
-   * The **output file name** (where extracted emails will be stored).
+   * The output file name (where extracted emails will be stored).
 2. Reads the input file content.
-3. Uses a regular expression to **find all email addresses** in the text.
+3. Uses a **regular expression** to find all email addresses in the text.
 4. Removes duplicates and sorts them alphabetically.
 5. Writes the final list to the output file.
-6. Displays the number of unique email addresses found.
+6. Displays the **number of unique email addresses** found.

 ---

-## Example Usage
+## 💻 Example Usage

 ```bash
 $ python email_extractor.py